ibm-cloud-docs/appid/tutorial-roles.md

 ## Step 2: Setting roles before user sign in
 {: #set-before}

 You recently hired a new staff member at Cloud Land.
 You know all of their information, but they don't start for several days.
-You can [preregister them](pre-sign-in.html) by creating an {{site.data.keyword.appid_short_notm}} user and profile that contains the attributes such as the `staff` role, that they need to be successful.
+You can [preregister them](pre-sign-in.html) by creating an {{site.data.keyword.appid_short_notm}} user and profile that contains the attributes such as the `staff` role.
 Note that this process does not finish Cloud Directory registration.
-The user must still sign up for the app to inherit the attribute in the profile that you created.
+The user must still sign up for the app to inherit the attribute in the profile that you create.
 {: shortdesc}

 1. Log in to {{site.data.keyword.cloud_notm}} by using the CLI.